 What makes me feel loved?

-Lastly, celebrate yourself.
-We often wait for outside validation; someone to praise our work or buy us a gift to express their love.
+Anyone else find it difficult to celebrate themselves?
+I know that I’m not alone here!
+Most of us wait for outside validation; someone to praise our work or buy us a gift to express their love.
 You don’t need anyone else to tell you how wonderful you are.
 Create time to celebrate and appreciate yourself.
 Write down everything that you’re celebrating and then treat yourself - that could be a few quiet moments spent in gratitude, a bunch of your favourite flowers, a longer yoga class than usual or a chilled glass of bubbles...the choice is yours!

-I hope that these simple tips have inspired you to think about how you approach self-love and compassion in your life and how much more supported you’d feel if you could amplify them both - even just a little.
+I hope that these simple tips have inspired you to think about how you approach self-love and compassion in your life and how taking a few small changes could help you to feel so much more nourished and supported.

 AUTHOR: LEANNA DOOLIN